Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Conclusions and discussions

-\section{6~Conclusions and discussions}
+\section{Conclusions and discussions}

-In this work, we propose a general scheme for GW signal detection.
-This scheme has excellent detection accuracy: the detection precision is above 98\% on data with $A^{S/N}$ low to 0.45, above 87\% even for data with $A^{S/N}$ low to 0.3.
+This work investigated the optimization techniques for the CNN-based GW detection scheme and proposed a GW detection scheme based on CNN and wavelet packet decomposition method.
+The motivation is to fill in the lack of the research on the dependencies of CNN-based GW detection scheme on such vital factors as frequency analysis, configurations of detection window, and data resolution, etc \citep{NIPS:Gebhard:2017,PRD:George:2018,PRB:George:2018,Journal:Gabbard:2018PRL,Journal:Gebhard:PRD2019}.
+Experimental results show that the proposed optimization of this work improved the GW detection sensitivity evidently.
+Therefore, the accumulation effects from such factors could't be ignored in GW detection.

-The proposed general scheme consists of two procedures: firstly, extract features using WP; secondly, detect the existence of GW signal using a CNN.
-It is shown that WP spotlights characteristics of GW signal in time-frequency space, and can improve detection performance.
-In reality, the observed signal comes as a data stream.
-This work propose an overlapping window scheme, by which we reformulate the GW signal detection problem as a classification issue in machine learning.
+This proposed scheme consists of three essential procedures: firstly, extract a segment from a data stream, secondly, decompose this segment using WP; thirdly, detect the existence of any GW signal using a CNN.
+It is shown that the WP spotlights the characteristics of GW in a time-frequency space, and can improves the detection performance.
+In reality, the observed data comes as a data stream.
+Therefore, this work proposes an overlapping window scheme, by which the GW detection problem is reformulated as a classification paradigm in machine learning.

-The experiments on $Q$, a parameter in GW theoretical model, shows that the proposed scheme has excellent generalization capability.
-Generalizaion performance is a meansure of detection capability on observations unknown to learning stage.
-In application, it is inevitable that there is some variations or disturbances in the obtained GW signals.
-Therefore, this is crucial for searching un-modelled signals with any machine learning approach which is based on training data.
 Actually, this is a very flexible scheme as a reference for related scientists in this field.
-For example, if preparing some training samples for one or more classes of glitches and replacing the LOGISTIC regression with SOFTMAX regression \citep{Andrew:UFLDL}, the proposed scheme can be explored in glitch identification/detection; if replacing the LOGISTIC regression with an linear regression, we can study the application of the proposed scheme in GW parameter estimation in theory, for example, $f_0$ and $\tau$ in equation \ref{Equ:GW_Model}.
+For example, if preparing some training samples for one or more classes of glitches and replacing the logistic regression with a softmax regression, the proposed scheme can be explored in glitch detection; if replacing the logistic regression with a linear regression, we can study the application of the proposed scheme in GW parameter estimation in theory, for example, parameters $f_0$ and $\tau$ in equation (\ref{Equ:GW_Model}).

-However, this proposed scheme cannot directly extended to estimating parameter $t_{0}$ in GW model of equation \ref{Equ:GW_Model}, the emerging time of a GW signal in data steam.
-The result is caused by the pooling operation in CNN.
-Therefore, we at least replace the CNN procedure with another regression method to investigate novel $t_{0}$ estimation scheme.